ton/vim-alternate/README.md

 g:AlternateCommand
 ------------------

 Command to use for opening the alternate file.
-By default, this uses 'e' to open the alternate file in the current buffer.
-To open the alternate file in a new tab for example, use 'tabnew'.
+By default, this uses `e` to open the alternate file in the current buffer.
+To open the alternate file in a new tab for example, use `tabnew`.

-Default value: 'e'
+Default value: `e`

 g:AlternateExtensionMappings
 ----------------------------